acollign/netrunner-wiki/Getting-Started-with-Development.md

 $ lein repl
 ```

 This compiles the project if it's out of date, then launches an interactive shell from which you can type and evaluate Clojure commands.
 Inside the REPL, do `(future-call -main)` to launch the game server.
-Once you have a game initiated, you can modify card code and reload it with `(reset-card-defs)` and very quickly see changes reflected in an ongoing game by simply trashing/discarding a copy of the card in question and reinstalling it or playing it again to see the new behavior.
+Once you have a game initiated, you can modify card code and reload it with `(core/reset-card-defs)` and very quickly see changes reflected in an ongoing game by simply trashing/discarding a copy of the card in question and reinstalling it or playing it again to see the new behavior.

 ## Automated Environment